-- (1) The Authority may enter into agreements with each catchment committee for the better preservation and conservation of the environment of that catchment, and to better secure the co-operation of those landowners in ensuring the continued supply of water. - (2) The Authority must comply with the terms and not do anything, or fail to do anything, in breach of
+- (1) The Authority may enter into agreements with each catchment committee for the better preservation and conservation of the environment of that catchment, and to better secure the co-operation of those landowners in ensuring the continued supply of water. - (2) The Authority must comply with the terms of any agreement entered into with a catchment committee under this section.